EnviDat/containers/README.md

 - See working demos in the `demos` directory.
 - Navigate to `demos`, then run each demo script with bash: `bash core.sh`.
+- The Python and R demos simply transpose a online CSV file.
+- The BASH example generates CORE files, using underlying jpg2 files (see CORE spec on EnviDat).

 ---